<< Organise a PTC course

 Host countries should understand the following:

-• The PTC course is open to all; anyone with a legitimate professional in trauma may participate.
+• The PTC course is open to all; anyone with a legitimate professional interest in trauma may participate.

 • Initial courses should be aimed at doctors and other senior health professionals.
 Once PTC is established in a country, other health professionals can be trained, e.g. registered nurses, health officers, ambulance paramedics and police officers.